Amorian/reddit-track-covid/README.md

 * Run `get-output.sh` to get all the outputs to the local directory.
 * If you choose not to use the script, the commands to get all the output data can be found there.

-The tableau workbook is available as `Normalized_Plots.twb`
+* The tableau workbook is available as `Normalized_Plots.twb` here.

+Extracts:

+* Tableau data extracts and dashboard data, nothing to run or do here.